Bachelor’s Degree (B.S.) in Nursing

 Nursing program admission preference will be given to those students who are currently enrolled in Belmont Abbey College.
 If seats are available after the admission of current Belmont Abbey College students, then transfer students who have completed pre-nursing course requirements will be considered for admission into the nursing major.

-To be eligible to apply, applicants must have (meeting the minimum criteria does not guarantee admission into the major):
+BSN Entry Admission Requirements (meeting the minimum criteria does not guarantee admission into the major):

 - Minimum cumulative GPA of 2.8 or higher (unweighted) from the most recent 30 credit hours or 3 semesters of coursework, whichever is greater.